 On Jan.
 31, 1956, Maj.
 William Dotson and five crew and passengers were flying over Pittsburgh on a routine training flight from Nellis Air Force Base in Nevada to pick up a cargo of airplane parts at Olmstead Air Force Base in Harrisburg, Pa.
-During the cross-country flight, the plane refueled at Tinker Air Force Base in Oklahoma and again at Selfridge Air Force Base in Michigan.
+During the cross-country flight, the plane refueled at Tinker Air Force Base in Oklahoma.

 At around 4 p.m. on Jan.
 31, the crew reported a loss of fuel and requested permission to land at Greater Pittsburgh Airport.
 When Maj.
 Dotson realized their fuel wouldn’t last, he instead asked to land at Allegheny County Airport.

 At 4:11 p.m., with his fuel supply completely empty, his engine malfunctioning, and without any available airstrips nearby, Dotson was forced to make a hasty decision.

 As his B-25 Mitchell bomber glided silently over the Homestead High Level Bridge (today’s Homestead Grays Bridge), Dotson made a wheels-up splash landing into the Monongahela River near the Glenwood Bridge in Hays.

 All six crew members survived the crash, although only four were rescued from the 34-degree water.
 After floating with the plane for 11 minutes, the airmen found themselves in the icy water.
 Two men, Capt.
 Jean Ingraham and Staff Sgt.
 Walter Soocey, drowned while attempting to swim to shore, their bodies not found until months later.